whezky/StatementAnalyze/README.md

 # Card Statement Analyzer

-This version uses a StatementSensei-style Python parsing architecture instead of the older browser-only PDF parser.
+This version uses a  Python parsing architecture instead of the older browser-only PDF parser.

 ## Run Locally